kartikpuri95/chopcoding-blogs-backup/clf6bljc400040aky4xyl5n55.md

 By following these steps, we can easily debug our Flask application running inside a Docker container in VSCode, making it easier to identify and resolve any issues that may arise during development.

-If you'd like to try this out for yourself, you can check out our example repository at \[INSERT LINK HERE\] and see how we've implemented these techniques to debug a Flask application inside a Docker container using VSCode.
+If you'd like to try this out for yourself, you can check out our example repository at [repo](https://github.com/kartikpuri95/flask-vscode-debug)([https://github.com/kartikpuri95/flask-vscode-debug](https://github.com/kartikpuri95/flask-vscode-debug)) and see how we've implemented these techniques to debug a Flask application inside a Docker container using VSCode.